 Most cities in Japan can boast exquisite and marvelous food, and many of them are rightly vaunted for it.
 Hiroshima, for all its international fame, is not one of them, and this is somewhat unfair in our opinion.
-Hiroshima cuisine is diverse and interesting and, most importantly, it is absolutely delicious.
+Hiroshima cuisine is diverse and exciting and, most importantly, it is delicious.

 Hiroshima style Okonomiyaki

 Perhaps the best-known food of Hiroshima is its style of okonomiyaki.
 Of course, okonomiyaki – sometimes described as Japanse pizza or Japanese omelet – is most readily connected with Osaka, but many people cite the Hiroshima style, sometimes known as Hiro-yaki, as the most popular.
 The dish is cooked on a griddle and contains masses of cabbage, bacon and soba noodles sandwiched between layers of fried batter.
 Various toppings include mayonnaise, cheese, okonomiyaki sauce, eggs, and dried bonito flakes.
 A great place to find it is in Hiroshima’s Okonomimura – okonomiyaki village – where there are four floors of equally great restaurants from which to choose.